Seventy (LDS Church): Early quorums of the seventy

 The First Quorum of the Seventy came into being in 1835 when seven men were set apart as the First Seven Presidents of the Seventy.

 In 1837, six of the seven presidents were released because it was discovered that they had previously been ordained high priests.
 Five of these men were ultimately replaced by others.
-The other two—Levi W. Hancock and Joseph Young—remained members of the First Seven Presidents for the rest of their lives.
+The other two—Levi W. Hancock and Joseph Young—remained members of the First Seven Presidents for the rest of their lives.Hancock was originally one of the six who were removed, but he was reinstated when it was discovered that he in fact had not been ordained a high priest.

 The quorums of the seventy are directed and supervised hierarchically by the Quorum of the Twelve Apostles, who are in turn directed by the First Presidency.

 As a body, the seventy in the church are considered to be equal in priesthood authority with the Quorum of the Twelve Apostles.
 This presumably means that if the apostles were killed or incapacitated, the seventy could take over the function of the apostles.
 However, in such circumstances, the seventy would be required to act unanimously.